 Accreditation and Certification Information Disclosure

-The Dental Assistant program at Missouri College is programmatically accredited by the Commission on Dental Accreditation of the American Dental Association (ADA).
+The Dental Assistant program at Missouri College is programmatically accredited by the Commission on Dental Accreditation of the American Dental Association (ADA) with reporting requirements.
 Therefore, graduates of Missouri College’s Dental Assisting program are eligible for and encouraged to take the certification exam offered by the Dental Assisting National Board (DANB) upon graduation.
 This credential is a nationally recognized voluntary certification that could enhance employment opportunities.
 Only graduates of ADA-accredited dental assisting programs are eligible to take this exam upon graduation.
 However, certification requirements for taking and passing this examination are not controlled by Missouri College but by outside agencies and are subject to change by the agency without notice.
 Therefore, Missouri College cannot guarantee that graduates will be eligible to take this certification exam, at all or at any specific time, regardless of their eligibility status upon enrollment.

 State Licensure and Registration Information